Lent at Chatham

 WHAT IS LENT?

 For centuries, Christians from many traditions have observed the season of Lent, modeled after Jesus’ 40-day fast in the wilderness.
-Lent is a time of repentance and rediscovery of God’s grace.
+This is is a time of repentance and rediscovery of God’s grace.

 Lent is an opportunity for both personal and communal renewal and growth.
 Individual believers are encouraged to withdraw into the wilderness with Jesus by taking on a temporary limitation and adding spiritual practices to foster a deeper communion with God.
 It is a chance to take stock of your spiritual condition in light of the gospel and to seek a greater influence of the Holy Spirit.
 Corporately, it is a time of preparation for remembering Christ’s suffering and death during Holy Week and celebrating his victorious resurrection at Easter.